SrivathsanNayak/overthewire/README.md

 # OverTheWire - Wargames

-* This is a repository for maintaining the solutions to the wargames of [OverTheWire](https://overthewire.org/wargames/)
+* This is a repository for maintaining the writeups for the wargames of [OverTheWire](https://overthewire.org/wargames/)

+* The writeups will contain spoilers, including passwords.
+Hence proceed forward with caution.

 * Wargames: